TLC for our Gang of Eight? Yes and No

-When some of our camellias grew up tall and looked like Lumpy and Bushy (this seemed to happen over night), we get cracking.
+But when some of our camellias grew up tall and looked like Lumpy and Bushy (this seemed to happen over night), we got cracking.

 We like to grow camellias as small trees, so we gradually, as the plant gains height, remove lower branches and shape tops as needed.
 Trunks of older camellias have a sculptural quality that can add elegance to a garden.

 Gardener’s Aside: It makes sense to allow a naturally large, robust plant to grow to its potential, instead of hacking away to keep it in bounds.

 Pruning severely can also limit the number of flowers the following year because fewer stems are available for blooms.